 Join: Open to all, just come on in!

 Join a book discussion club at the library!
-Choose from one of our several categories like biography, mystery or sci-fi to discuss and share.
+Choose from one of our several categories like non fiction, mystery or sci-fi to discuss and share.
 All book clubs are free and open to the public – no membership required, just stop in!
 Books are available at the Reference Desk on the second floor.